-1. Complete one Budget Equity Tool addressing each of the three strategies in your response.
+1. Complete the Budget Equity Tool by addressing each of the three strategies in your response.

 Each department will submit one tool.
-If a department has multiple divisions, consolidate the responses in one submission.
-A complete tool will focus on budget modifications to the operating budget for the upcoming fiscal year.
+A complete tool will answer all four questions and focus on budget modifications to the operating budget for the upcoming fiscal year.
 Please restrict your responses to the upcoming fiscal year's budget requests.
 Any budget requests that do not address questions 1-3 should be noted in Question 4.
-Each tool must be submitted to the Budget Equity Tool submission portal.
-JIS users should submit the tool by email using this link.
-If you have any issues submitting the tool, please contact michelle.boudreaux@nashville.gov.
-The deadline for submission is February 10, 2023.
+Each tool must be submitted to the submission portal.
+All JIS users should submit the tool by email using this link.
+If you have any issues submitting the tool, please contact Michelle Boudreaux.
+The deadline to submit the completed tool is February 9, 2024.